bryan-ibrahim/Fading-Toast/README.md

 A simple animated toast that fades from left to right

-1. Add the JitPack repository to your build file
+1. Add the JitPack repository to your build.gradle(project) file

            allprojects { repositories { ... maven { url 'https://jitpack.io' } } }